cymed/TEKSI-wastewater/docs/en/index.rst

 TWW / TEKSI wastewater module documentation
 ============================================

-TEKSI wastewater module (Project name : TWW) is an open source wastewater management module for QGIS based on SIA 405 Waste water (Leitungskataster) and VSA-DSS 2015 (GEP) and developed closely to the QGIS application.
+TEKSI wastewater module (Project name : TWW) is an open source wastewater management module for QGIS based on SIA 405 Wastewater (Leitungskataster) and VSA-DSS 2020.1 (GEP) and developed closely to the QGIS application.

 ..
     Commented out pdf for the moment - needs new code